-- Preparing the 10-year capital improvement plan and multi-year operating program as part of the annual Wake Transit Work Plan; - Compiling all components of the annual Work Plan into a cohesive document for the TPAC, public, and governing boards; - Processing and administering review and consideration of adoption of quarterly Work Plan amendments; - Development and ongoing administration/management of a Community Funding Area Program for smaller municipalities in Wake County to leverage funding for localized public transportation programs; - Ongoing management of on-call transit planning services program used by CAMPO, City of Raleigh, and GoTriangle for continued implementation planning; - 6) Development and ongoing administration of major capital project concurrence framework; - 7) Management of updates to and horizon extensions of the Wake Transit Plan; - 8) Reviewing and processing funding agreements developed by GoTriangle that act as funding instruments for projects that involve federal funding or that are regionally significant; and - 9) Working with project sponsors of major capital projects to develop locally preferred alternatives and integrate them with the MPO's Metropolitan Transportation Plan.
+- 1) Preparing the 10-year capital improvement plan and multi-year operating program as part of the annual Wake Transit Work Plan; - 2) Compiling all components of the annual Work Plan into a cohesive document for the TPAC, public, and governing boards; - 3) Processing and administering review and consideration of adoption of quarterly Work Plan amendments; - 4) Development and ongoing administration/management of a Community Funding Area Program for smaller municipalities in Wake County to leverage funding for localized public transportation programs: - 5) Ongoing management of on-call transit planning services program used by CAMPO for continued implementation planning; - 6) Development and ongoing administration of major capital project concurrence framework; - 7) Management of updates to and horizon extensions of the Wake Transit Plan; - 8) Reviewing and processing funding agreements developed by GoTriangle that act as funding instruments for projects that involve federal funding or that are regionally significant; and - 9) Working with project sponsors of major capital projects to develop locally preferred alternatives and integrate them with the MPO's Metropolitan Transportation Plan.

-An additional ongoing Wake Transit Plan implementation responsibility that will continue through FY 2021 is serving on project-level technical teams for projects managed by CAMPO's transit partners.
+An additional ongoing Wake Transit Plan implementation responsibility that will continue through FY 2022 is serving on project-level technical teams for projects managed by CAMPO's transit partners.
 The MPO will continue to offer technical assistance to local and regional planning partners.
+CAMPO FY 2022 UPWP - Adopted Page 27